terra-money/docs/docs/SDKs/Terra-js/Keys.md

 #### Generate random mnemonic

-If you want to generate a random mnemonic, you can create a `MnemonicKey` without any arguments:
+If you want to generate a random mnemonic, create a `MnemonicKey` without any arguments:

 ```ts
 const mk = new MnemonicKey();